cswyx-nn/Emoji_Match/Emoji_Match/readme.md

 ## Introduction
 This project uses a trained face detection and a trained emotion classification model to recognize the facial expressions of people in videos and pictures.

+This model will complete face detection first, then it will classify human facial expression into 6 categories: happy, sad, neutral, fearful, surprised and angry.

+Then this model will add emoji with the same label to the input photo.

+The emoji used are as below:

+😡  for angry
+😱  for fearful
+😁  for happy
+😐  for neutral
+😭  for sad
+😮  for surprised

+## Usage
 The model and pre-trained weight files are already included in the file.
 Only need to follow the usage introduction as follows to realize the recognition of character expressions.

-## Usage
 ### For Windows:
 Edit Run.bat as follow: